How to Remove PVC Glue

 PVC pipes are a great asset to do-it-yourself plumbers because they join like a dream.
-Next to ABS pipes, PVC pipes are the most secure pipes that you can join with such ease.
+Next to ABS and PEX pipes, PVC pipes are the most secure pipes that you can join with such ease.
 That advantage turns into a disadvantage the moment you try to separate the pipes and remove the PVC glue.
-Doing so is a challenge, but there are a few methods that possibly can help make this happen.

 How PVC Pipe Glue Works

 PVC glue is not glue.
 The term glue is a convenient handle, but it minimizes the power of a substance that works at the deepest level of PVC's molecular structure.